helpbuttons/hb-docs/docs/English/4features.md

 Every button has a feed — a conversation thread where users can leave messages, updates, and coordination notes.
 Visible to all participants.

 ### Private messages
-Users can reply privately in a button's feed.
-Only the button owner and the message author can see private replies.
+Users can start a fully private conversation with any other user.
+Private messages are completely separate from button feeds — they appear in the Messages section and are never visible to other members or admins.

 ### Group messaging
 There are two fixed group threads, independent of specific buttons: a **community forum** open to all members, and an **admin forum** restricted to the network's administrators.
 These are the only group conversations — users cannot create additional group chats.